shaunokeefe/resume/readme.md

 - Developed a customer facing **Django** application responsible for tens of thousands of transactions a day, with high expectations of uptime and reliability.
 Hosted on **AWS**, **MySQL**, **Riak** and **RabbitMQ**.
 - Worked with **Saltstack** to manage a large collection of servers in both production and testing environments
-- Introducted **pystest** testing and brought both functional and unit test coverage up to dependable levels in order to decrease regeressions and improve platform reliability, using **Jenkins** for **CI**
+- Introduced **pystest** testing and brought both functional and unit test coverage up to dependable levels in order to decrease regressions and improve platform reliability, using **Jenkins** for **CI**
 - Deployed **Hubot** into our office **Slack** to improve visibility of test results, monitoring and repository activity.
 Improved participation in Slack chat by authoring a number of custom Hubot plugins to entice staff (e.g. plugin for ordering dumplings for lunch)
 - Automated a number of regular manual data entry and update tasks, freeing up engineers for more important work and allowing us to update important tables of data quicker and more reliable, improving profits for clients
 - **Worked directly with clients** on new deployments of product